Delete search term

 Reading access to journals

 A no-deal scenario restricts reading access to the publisher's content.
-New publications from 2025 will no longer be readily available in full text from the end of January.
-However, content from the years 2016-2024 will continue to be available to ZHAW members.
+New publications from 2026 will no longer be readily available in full text from the end of January.
+However, the usual content from previous years will continue to be available to ZHAW members.

 Open Access Publishing